vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step4.md

 service/memcached created
 ```

-The `--git-path=namespaces,workloads` tells Flux to only watch these filepaths in the repository
+The `--git-path=namespaces,workloads` tells Flux to only watch these filepaths in the repository.
+You can omit it and have Flux watch the entire repository.

 ---